amazon-connect/amazon-connect-salesforce-cti/docs/lightning/03-cti-adapter/02-cti-attributes.md

     this attribute configuration.
 This is not the name or key of the attribute itself.

+    > Note: in v5.16 there is a bug where this has to be the same as the contact attribute name/key.

 -   **Label:** will be displayed in the CCP as the label for the attribute value.